Bad-Khalil/decToBinary/README.md

 ## Getting Started

-Just start the program and enter your desired number that you want to convert
+Start the program and follow the instructions on the screen.
+Basically, you must enter an integer positive number, which will then be converted to a binary number.

 ### Prerequisites